tautme/country-levels/README.md

 ### Country Level IDs

 Country level IDs are optional and are included with each GeoJSON.
-They simply concatenate the level + the ISO code with a colon.
+They simply concatenate the level + the ISO code with `:`

 For example, Spain's country level ID is: `iso1:ES`.
 Castilla y León's country level ID is `iso2:ES-CL`.